nats-io/nats.go/jsv2/README.md

 - Using smaller, simlpler interfaces to manage streams and consumers
 - Using more granular and predictable approach to consuming messages from a stream, instead of relying on often complicated and unpredictable `Subscribe()` method (and all of its flavors)
-- Allowing the usage of pull consumers to asynchronously receive incoming messages
+- Allowing the usage of pull consumers to continuously receive incoming messages
 - Separating JetStream context from core NATS
 - Simplifying timeout management by extensive use of `Context`

-`jetstream` package provides several for interacting with the API:
+`jetstream` package provides several ways of interacting with the API:

 - `JetStream` - top-level interface, used to create and manage streams, consumers and publishing messages
 - `Stream` - used to manage consumers for a specific stream, as well as performing stream-specific operations (purging, fetching and deleting messages by sequence number, fetching stream info)